Swatinem/rust-cache/README.md

     # default: empty
     key: ""

+    # If the automatic `job`-based cache key should include the job id.
+    # default: "true"
+    add-job-id-key: ""

+    # Weather the a hash of the rust environment should be included in the cache key.
+    # This includes a hash of all Cargo.toml/Cargo.lock files, rust-toolchain files,
+    # and .cargo/config.toml files (if present), as well as the specified 'env-vars'.
+    # default: "true"
+    add-rust-environment-hash-key: ""

     # A whitespace separated list of env-var *prefixes* who's value contributes
     # to the environment cache key.
     # The env-vars are matched by *prefix*, so the default `RUST` var will